 - Can we drill down and understand the root causes of those gaps?

 - Does the solution have a concept of marginal contribution?
-This provides the specifics you need to understand the targeted actions you can take.
-If I sell more of this product, I will have this impact.
+This provides the specifics needed to understand the targeted actions taken.
+If more of this product is sold, will it have this impact?
 Is it worth it?
-If I sell less of that product, I will have this impact.
+If less of that product is sold, will it have this impact?
 Are the risks worth taking?

-- The key to any IBP solution is having an underlying holistic model that represents the business as it behaves in reality, including business, financial, and supply chain constraints.
-Additionally, it is important to know how variable and fixed costs are incurred, the structure of reporting hierarchies, and process flows with mass/energy balance.
+- An underlying holistic model that represents the business as it behaves in reality, including business, financial, and supply chain constraints.
+Additionally, it is essential to know how variable and fixed costs are incurred, the structure of reporting hierarchies, and process flows with mass/energy balance.

 - The integrated model should support advanced analytics to enable users to identify and evaluate the best plans and decisions, including: